Reinforcement Learning from Compiler and Language Server Feedback: Selectors and Repositioning

 \subsection{The \dsl\ for Robust Addressing}

-Agents require references that can survive edits, a need unmet by brittle \texttt{file:line:col} coordinates.
-The \system\ \dsl\ is designed to capture intent rather than absolute byte offsets by unifying multiple addressing strategies.
-Selectors are represented programmatically as a \texttt{PositionSpec} (a tagged union) and textually as a canonical string, which are resolved to concrete ranges by a deterministic relocation procedure.
+Agents need references that survive edits, but raw \texttt{file:line:col} coordinates do not.
+The \system\ \dsl\ captures \emph{intent} rather than absolute byte offsets by unifying several addressing strategies under a single contract.
+Selectors are represented programmatically as a \texttt{PositionSpec} tagged union and textually as a canonical string; both forms resolve to concrete ranges through a deterministic relocation procedure.